Austria flag Austria Beach Holidays

 What British travellers need to know

-You can stay in Austria without a visa for up to 90 days in any 180-day period for tourism, visiting, business, or short-term study.
+You can stay in Austria for up to 90 days in any 180-day period without a visa for tourism or visiting.

-Your passport must be issued less than 10 years before the date you arrive and must expire at least 3 months after the day you plan to leave the Schengen area.
+Your passport must be less than 10 years old on the date you arrive, and must be valid for at least 3 months after the day you plan to leave the Schengen area.

-Be ready to show proof of your accommodation booking, travel insurance, a return or onward ticket, and that you have enough money for your stay.
+Be prepared to show proof of your accommodation, travel insurance, a return ticket, and sufficient funds for your stay at border control.

 Good to know:

-You cannot take meat, milk, or products containing them into Austria, with exceptions for certain baby foods, medical foods, or pet feed.
+You cannot bring meat, milk, or products containing them into Austria, with limited exceptions for baby food and medical dietary needs.

 Safety in Austria